-Methods: Spray-dried micronized Simvastatin USP was formulated by homogenisation and media milling of drug suspension in optimized stabilizer solution.
-Stabilizer combination, duration of homogenisation and ball milling and drug: stabilizer ratio were optimized.
-The obtained dispersion was transformed into solid powder using spray-drying.
-The obtained Spray-dried micronized Simvastatin USP was evaluated for visual morphology, Infrared spectroscopy, Differential Scanning Calorimetry, in vitro drug release studies, X-Ray diffractometry, Scanning Electron Microscopy, contact angle measurement, solubility studies, dispersibility studies and intrinsic dissolution rate testing.
+Methods: Spray-dried micronized simvastatin USP was formulated by homogenisation and media milling of drug suspension in optimized stabilizer solution.
+Stabilizer combination, duration of homogenisation and ball milling and drug: stabilizer ratio was optimized.
+The obtained dispersion was transformed into solid powder using spray drying.
+The obtained Spray-dried micronized Simvastatin USP was evaluated for visual morphology, Infrared spectroscopy, Differential scanning calorimetry, in vitro drug release studies, X-Ray diffractometry, Scanning electron microscopy, contact angle measurement, solubility studies, dispersibility studies and intrinsic dissolution rate testing.

-Results: Spray-dried micronized Simvastatin USP was found to show amorphization of crystalline Simvastatin USP as confirmed by absence of drug peak in Differential scanning calorimetry and lowered signal intensity in X-Ray diffraction studies.
+Results: Spray-dried micronized simvastatin USP was found to show amorphization of crystalline Simvastatin USP as confirmed by the absence of drug peak in Differential scanning calorimetry and lowered signal intensity in X-Ray diffraction studies.
 Spray-dried micronized Simvastatin USP was found to show enhanced drug hydrophilicity and solubility as confirmed by lowering in contact angle and increase in solubility and ease of dispersibility observations.
-In vitro dissolution testing and intrinsic dissolution rate testing were found to show increase in drug release from 11% to 79% and 4 mg min-1 cm-2 to 17 mg min-1 cm-2 for drug and Spray-dried micronized Simvastatin USP respectively.
+In vitro dissolution testing and intrinsic dissolution rate testing were found to show an increase in drug release from 11% to 79% and 4 mg min-1 cm-2 to 17 mg min-1 cm-2 for drug and Spray-dried micronized Simvastatin USP respectively.